Tuesday, March 21, 2023

 The final phase of the customer sales discovery process is to weigh the data obtained from the previous steps.
 With product solutions and the target market, you can assess if you are ready to start with current plans.

-Answer the following questions to see if you are prepared to move on with plans:
+Answer the following questions to see if you are ready to move on with plans:

 If the answer to each question is yes, continue with your plans.
 If not, pause your plans and redo phase 2 and phase 3.